-Kumi Naidoo, the International Executive Director of Greenpeace, has been a leader in human rights, social justice, and environmental activism for over three decades.
+Kumi Naidoo, the Executive Director of Greenpeace International, has been a leader in human rights, social justice, and environmental activism for over three decades.
 Allen White of the Tellus Institute interviews Naidoo about how to fix the current democratic deficit and the role of civil society in pushing for system change and system innovation.

 At the World Economic Forum in Davos earlier this year, you criticized WEF for being wedded to the concept of "system maintenance" as opposed to necessary "system change."
 What inspired that critique?

 The current historical moment has been described variously as the perfect storm or the boiling point.
 Over the last few years, we have seen the convergence of multiple crises: an ongoing poverty crisis, a financial crisis, and a climate crisis, among others.
 Our response to these crises has been incremental tinkering, at best trying to make a broken system work better.
 Maintaining and protecting the current system dominates debates when what we need is system redesign, system transformation, and dramatic system innovation.